dap-cool/protocol/README.md

 ## Principles ⚖️

-* NFTs should provide digital ownership.
+* NFTs should provide digital ownership
     * That means there is some digital asset floating around on the decentralized web that can only be accessed with proof-of-ownership.
 * Metadata should be hosted on an immutable decentralized network.
 Otherwise, it's likely to be edited or deleted at some point in the future.
-* Metadata should be encrypted & can only be decrypted via NFT ownership.
+* Metadata should be encrypted & can only be decrypted via NFT ownership

 ## Example Use Case 💿